SqlToys/SqlFormatter/README.md

-# SqlFormat
+# SqlFormat, Sql2XmlTree, XmlTree2Sql
-This is a command line version of SqlFormatter.
+This repo is for command line tools and units shared with SqlFormatter (GUI).